AgoRapide/AgoRapide/README.md

 Person.PV&lt;string&gt;(P.FirstName) (where P is the enum used throughout your application)

-or more static strongly typed as Car
+or more static strongly typed as

-.PVM&lt;Colour&gt;() or Person.PV&lt;int&gt;(P.Age).
+.PVM&lt;Colour&gt;() or

+Person.PV&lt;int&gt;(P.Age).

 Of course, if you see that you have to repeat Person.PV&lt;int&gt;(P.Age) all over your codebase then you just implement a traditional property getter int Age =&gt; PV&lt;int&gt;(P.Age).
 But please note that you still do not have to implement the setter (and validator) as that is done from a general properties collection.

 ## Creating tables is a repetition:
 (optional for you to apply.
-You may use a traditional database and still leverage almost all the API functionality of AgoRapide).
+You may use a traditional database and still leverage all of the API functionality of AgoRapide).

 AgoRapide's data storage uses the Entity-Attribute-Value (EAV) table concept, meaning everything is stored as a single table.
 It still supports relations and some relational integrity through the database layer though, but there are of course obvious tradeoffs to consider.